 I've been hashing through pieces for my upcoming show out in Colorado in November.
 I'm doing the show with my buddy Marc Wilhite who just moved back out to Denver from Boston.

-Six Memos for the Next Millenium.
+The show is a meditation of sorts on a series of speeches written by Italo Calvino that are collected together in the book Six Memos for the Next Millenium.
 In this collection, Calvino explores five elements (he died prior to writing on the sixth piece) that lend to the timelessness of certain works of literature.

 The process of developing this show has been a challenge for me conceptually.
 We're certainly not interested in creating a series of visual examples to illustrate Calvino's concepts.
 The exhibit is being called In the Spirit of the text, and that is really how we're working; within the spirit of the considerations that characterized Calvino's approach to both his own work and the appreciation he felt for the work of other writers.